SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 This chapter covers three methods of character creation and provides an overview of the attributes and skills available to characters.
-If you’ve made a character already, skip past “Character Creation” to “Attributes” and skim the rest of the chapter, adjusting your character if necessary.
+If you’ve made a character already, skip past "Character Creation" to "Attributes" and skim the rest of the chapter, adjusting your character if necessary.